openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 Assisted Service must be able to create a discovery ISO that users can take and boot on hardware with their own methods.

+*As an Infra Owner, I can make Agents available for provisioning by creating a discovery ISO and using my own tooling to boot it on hosts.*

 #### Run Agent via Automation

 Many users will want an integrated end-to-end experience where they describe hardware and expect it to automatically boot an appropriate discovery ISO without needing to provide their own mechanism for booting ISOs.

+*As an Infra Owner, I can maintain an inventory of available hardware and use provided automation to run the Agent on that hardware.*

+#### Install cluster from hub

+*As a Cluster Creator, I can select a group of Agents and use them to create a new OpenShift cluster.*

+#### Add Worker Node from Hub

+*As a Cluster Creator, after deploying a cluster with an agent-based workflow, I can add workers by selecting available Agents.*

 ### Implementation Details/Notes/Constraints